-The following list is designed to provide students with guidance in course selection.
+The following list is designed to provide stdents with gidance in course selection.
 Students should speak to their advisors to choose elective courses that best meet their educational goals.

-- Any coursework from Biology, Chemistry, and Geology that was not used to satisfy major requirements. - GEOG 230 Remote Sensing (3 cr.) (offered through VIGGA - class will meet at Valparaiso University) - M216 Calculus II (5 cr.) - SPEA H316 Environmental Health (3 cr.) - SPEA E400/V450 Environmental Planning (3 cr.)
+- Any coursework from Biology, Chemistry, and Geology that was not used to satisfy major requirements. - MATH-M216 Calculus II (5 cr.) - SPEA H316 Environmental Health (3 cr.) - SPEA E400/V450 Environmental Planning (3 cr.)